 - Sometimes the white marks are left from the moisture only.
 In this case, use the removal methods found in our guide How to Remove White Rings from Wooden Furniture.

-- If the protective coating is removed during the cleaning process, it will need to be refinished in that area.
-This can be completed easily by sanding away the damaged surface and applying new finish.
+- If the protective coating is removed during the cleaning process (it should be, but you never know – you can test the solution in a small hidden area of the floor first to be sure it’s safe), it will need to be refinished in that area.
+This can be completed easily by lightly sanding away the damaged surface and applying new finish.
 If you contact the company that sold you your floor, they often offer finish “touch up pens” that make this very easy.